nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/request-response-headers.md

 ### Configure the basic HTTPRoute

-Next, let's create a simple HTTPRoute that exposes the header application outside the cluster using the listener created in the previous section.
-To do this, create the following HTTPRoute:
+Create a HTTPRoute that exposes the header application outside the cluster using the listener created in the previous section.
+You can do this with the following command:

 ```yaml
 kubectl apply -f - <<EOF